MrTortoise/ChristmasKata2018/Readme.md

-The part of the process we have been made aware of though is that there is some kind of letter classifier plugged in the front that is forwarding letters to the CustomerLetterHandlerFactory which is then responsible for producing the correct letter handler for that name + current config combination
+The part of the process we have been made aware of though is that there is some kind of letter classifier plugged in the front that is forwarding letters to the CustomerLetterHandlerFactory which is then responsible for producing the correct type of letter handler for that name + current config combination

 ## The goal
 **Naturally there are no tests - this needs to be addressed** as we know there